Top 11 Communities Disproportionately Affected by Cigarette Smoking and Tobacco Use

 Uninsured individuals in the U.S. smoke at a rate of 19.4%, more than double the rate of adults with private insurance, whose smoking rate is 8.7%1 Research shows that gaining insurance coverage increases the odds of quitting smoking, due to more primary care visits, follow-up smoking assessments and smoking cessation medication ordered.1The uninsured population includes approximately 1.9 million people in the 10 states that have not expanded Medicaid that would be eligible for coverage, if their state expanded.11

-Uninsured Americans smoke at a rate more than double that of Americans with private insurance.
+Uninsured people living in the U.S. smoke at a rate close to double that of people living in the U.S. with private insurance.

 Indigenous peoples (American Indians/Alaska Natives) smoke commercial tobacco cigarettes at a rate of 19.2% and have the highest prevalence of cigarette smoking among all racial/ethnic groups in the U.S.12